-Tacks of Brass

-Tacks of Brass
+. \ Tacks of Brass

-WITH the admonition, "Let's get

-down to brass tacks about your

-selling", the latest direct-mail piece

-of WIBW, Topeka, Kan., is built

-around an inch-square chunk of

-plywood in which are stuck a pair

-of genuine brass tacks.
-The promotion message is carried on a

-large pener card tied to the weeder large paper card tied to the wooden
+Tacks of Brass WITH the admonition, "Let's get down to brass tacks about your selling", the latest direct-mail piece of WIBW, Topeka, Kan., is built around an inch-square chunk of plywood in which are stuck a pair of genuine brass tacks.
+The pro-motion message is carried on a large paper aget tigd to the woodon large paper card tied to the wooden block.